 We can help.

-Even though the Department of Health has a toolkit for providers (including billing instructions) to emphasize that the law provides for them to facilitate exemptions, it has become increasingly difficult for parents to find a Washington-licensed practitioner willing to provide the required information and sign the exemption form in the space provided for such proof, or a separate letter which can be attached to an exemption form, as per RCW 28.210.090.
+Even though the Department of Health has a toolkit for providers (including billing instructions) to emphasize that the law provides for them to facilitate exemptions, it is increasingly difficult to find a Washington-licensed practitioner willing to provide the required information and sign an exemption form for such proof, or a separate letter which can be attached to an exemption form, as per RCW 28.210.090.
 A legal right that cannot be utilized because of artificial, arbitrary, outside, or coercive barriers threatens the foundation of a free society.

-ICWA’s Vaccine Risk/Benefit Class and Practitioner Referral Service ensures parents and students have the required information and paperwork needed to assert their rights and will help schools maintain compliance with state documentation requirements.
+ICWA’s Vaccine Risk/Benefit Practitioner Referral Service ensures parents and students have the required information and paperwork needed to assert their rights and will help schools maintain compliance with state documentation requirements.

 We believe in informed consent and want to help ensure parents are fully informed regarding the risks and benefits of vaccine products and the targeted illnesses.